Skip to main content

 Effective date: Subject to Government notification

-Official text: Digital Personal Data Protection Act, 2023
+Official text: India’s Digital Personal Data Protection Act, 2023

-What is the Digital Personal Data Protection Act?
+What is India’s Digital Personal Data Protection Act (DPDP Act 2023)?

-Unlike GDPR and other US privacy laws, DPDPA does not expressly define sensitive data.
+Unlike GDPR and other US privacy laws, India’s DPDP Act does not expressly define sensitive data.
 However, the central government may classify personal data into different categories in the future.

-The Data Protection Board (DPB) is the enforcement authority under the DPDP Act.
+The Data Protection Board of India (DPB) is the enforcement authority under the DPDP Act.
 The act also designates the Telecom Disputes Settlement and Appellate Tribunal as the appellate authority.

 Data principal